robinst/pict-rs/README.md

 Usage: pict-rs [OPTIONS] <COMMAND>

 Commands:
-  run             Runs the pict-rs web server filesystem      Migrate from the provided filesystem storage object-storage  Migrate from the provided object storage help            Print this message or the help of the given subcommand(s)
+  run            Runs the pict-rs web server migrate-store  Migrates from one provided media store to another help           Print this message or the help of the given subcommand(s)

 Options:
   -c, --config-file <CONFIG_FILE>